Another record low in viewership for ‘Pandemmys’

 The Nielsen company said 6.1 million people watched the Emmys on Sunday night, down from 6.9 million in 2019 and the third straight year of record low viewership.

-The Emmys faced competition from both NFL football and the NBA Finals.
+The Emmys faced competition from both NFL football and the NBA Western Conference finals.
 The coronavirus pandemic eliminated any chance fans had of seeing stars on a red carpet, although host Jimmy Kimmel gamely tried to make do in a mostly empty auditorium with actors accepting awards remotely.

 Still, it illustrated how the Emmy Awards are becoming a boutique event.
 Last year was the first time viewership slipped under 10 million people.
 As recently as 2013, the Emmys had 17.6 million viewers.